UtyEmma/standardchurch/README.md

 Chruch and Minstry Website created for the Standard Bible Church International.
+Built with Laravel

 http://standardbiblechurch.org/